All Episodes

 But then also you had two separate attempts to tie Donald Trump to Russia.

-In the case of, you know, this Sussman guy and Alpha Bank and Hillary Clinton and this narrative that Trump towers were tied to this this Russian banking conglomerate, that all turned out to be false.
+In the case of, you know, this Sussman guy and Alpha Bank and Hillary Clinton and this narrative that Trump towers were tied to this Russian banking conglomerate, that all turned out to be false.

-And they used Hillary's bought and paid for Russian disinformation as the bulk of information to obtain Pfizer warrants to spy not only on Carter Page, who did not deserve it, who we find out later was actually a hero.
+And they used Hillary's bought and paid for Russian disinformation as the bulk of information to obtain FISA warrants to spy not only on Carter Page, who did not deserve it, who we find out later was actually a hero.

 He worked with the CIA for years undercover, risking his life, but then also to have a backdoor because of his association with Donald Trump and his campaign to all things Trump world.

-And that meant the Trump campaign transition team and then later presidency.
+And that meant the Trump campaign, transition team, and then later presidency.

 I mean, all of this we've gone over in great detail.